 I tapped out by dessert, so Drew picked up the slack…

 And finished with a coffee, a special blend from Java Blend made for Rhubarb.

 Before leaving, I got to chat with chef Jon Geneau.
 It turns out that Rhubarb not only serves a mean, locally sourced meal, they do a lot to support their community.
 They have a ‘Donaitor’ program. $1 from every donair pizza sold goes towards a hot lunch program at East St Margarets School (located just across the street).
 They don’t just give money, they get the kids involved!
 This month, they worked with kids at the school to create artwork.
 Today (March 7th) until March 30th, their art will be displayed at Rhubarb.
 Patrons will bid on the art, with the proceeds being split between the school swim program and a St Margarets Bay charity of the kids’ choice.

 Rhubarb is a must if you are staying at Oceanstone, but it would also make a fantastic surprise date or family dinner.
 Photos just can’t do Oceanstone and Rhubarb justice.
-Check out our video below for clips of the sunset drive, dinner, and accommodations.

 We love our little corner of the world dearly, and we want to show you as many amazing things to see and do here as we can.
 Thanks to Rhubarb Restaurant for inviting us to dine with them.
 It’s a huge help in enabling us to continue providing posts on amazing places close to home.
 The opinions in this post are, as always, our own.